Kōnane: Equipment

-The game is traditionally played on a rectangular board consisting of an even and odd number of columns and rows, though modern Kōnane is often played on a square board with an even number of both columns and rows.
-Pieces are laid out in the beginning of the game in an alternating checkerboard pattern of two colors on top of a table, on the ground, or on any flat surface.
+The game is traditionally played on a rectangular board papa,(also papa mū "capture board" or papamū) consisting of an even and odd number of columns and rows, though modern kōnane is often played on a square board with an even number of both columns and rows.
+Modern versions use felt boards and marbles as pieces.

+Pieces are laid out in the beginning of the game in an alternating checkerboard pattern of two colors on top of a table, on the ground, or on any flat surface sometimes with indented (puka).
 Furthermore, the game can be generalized to any size geometrically.

+Captures are made in an orthogonal direction (not diagonally) by "jumping" over the opposite color piece into an empty space.
+In a multiple-capture move, the capturing piece may not change direction.
+The first player unable to capture is the loser.

-In practice, square Kōnane boards can range from 6×6 to over 14×14.
+In practice, square kōnane boards can range from 6×6 to over 14×14.
 Traditional rectangular board dimensions include 6×7, 8×9, 9×13, 14×17, and 13×20.

 Rules and gameplay

 The game begins with all the pieces on the board (or table, ground, etc.) arranged in an alternating pattern.
 Players decide which colors to play (black or white).